"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Introduction

-To achieve the goal of building an comprehensive introspection system for analyzing model pruning, we will make advances on both computation and visualization fronts.
 On the computation side, one essential challenge arises from the need to compare the latent representations of models to understand how making changes to them affects the final prediction.
-However, a neural network's feature representation usually lies in a high dimensional space that contains hundreds if not thousands of dimensions without explicit semantic or labels.
-Comparing such spaces is a non-trivial task, especially considering the behavior of classifier can be sensitive to small changes in the feature representation.
-Traditional dimensionality reduction methods \cite{van2008visualizing, wold1987principal} are not suitable solutions as, for complex latent spaces, they will invariably induce information loss that could significantly impact the trustworthiness of the downstream analysis.
-A potential solution to this challenge is to preserve all high-dimensional relationships in the data for our comparison task.
-Since our goal is to understand how latent space changes affect the final prediction, e.g., image classification result, we simply need to understand what aspects of the feature representation directly contribute to the prediction.
-As long as we can faithfully encode this information, we can achieve a meaningful comparison of the high-dimensional feature representations.
+However, a neural network's feature representation usually lies in a high-dimensional space that contains hundreds if not thousands of dimensions without explicit semantics or labels.
+Comparing such spaces is a nontrivial task, especially considering the behavior of a classifier can be sensitive to small changes (e.g., adversarial example) in the feature representation.
+Traditional dimensionality reduction methods \cite{van2008visualizing, wold1987principal} are not suitable solutions because, for complex latent spaces, they will invariably induce information loss that could significantly impact the trustworthiness of the downstream analysis.
+A potential solution to this challenge is to preserve high-dimensional relationships in the data for our comparison task.
+Since our goal is to understand how latent space changes affect the final prediction, e.g., image classification result, what aspects of the feature representation directly contribute to the prediction is critical.
+As long as this information is encoded faithfully, then the comparison of the high-dimensional feature representations can be more meaningful.